Bllose/Language/English/Bussiness/BOM.md

 ---

 _verb_ (REQUEST PAYMENT)
 to give or send someone a bill asking for money that they owe for a product or service: e.g. Please bill me for any expensed you incur.

+---

+_verb_ (ADVERTISE)
+to adverties something with a particular description; to describe someone in a particular way in order to advertise them or make them known.